sphinx-contrib/httpdomain/doc/index.rst

       :query sort: one of ``hit``, ``created-at``
       :query offset: offset number. default is 0
       :query limit: limit number. default is 30
+      :reqheader Accept: the response content type depends on :mailheader:`Accept` header
+      :reqheader Authorization: optional OAuth token to authenticate
+      :resheader Content-Type: this depends on :mailheader:`Accept`
+                               header of request
       :statuscode 200: no error
       :statuscode 404: there's no user